THE CONSOLIDATED SHALES

 16mm Today (the Journal of the Association of 16mm Narrow Gauge Modellers ) Issue No. 152: February 2015

-More details of the new ORE CENTRE wagon may be found on Ian's Facebook site at : https://www.facebook.com/consolidatedshales/
+More details of all these new developments may be found on Ian's Facebook site at : https://www.facebook.com/consolidatedshales/